odoo/documentation/content/applications/inventory_and_mrp/purchase/advanced/vendor_costs_report.rst

 View results
 ============

+After all of the :ref:`filters and measures have been selected
-The vendor costs report is displayed in the *pivot* view, by default.
-Click :guilabel:`Insert in Spreadsheet` to add the pivot view into an editable spreadsheet format within the *Documents* app.
+<purchase/vender-cost-report-filters>`, the report generates in the pivot view.
+Click
+:guilabel:`Insert in Spreadsheet` to add the pivot view into an editable spreadsheet format within the *Documents* app.

 .. important::
    The :guilabel:`Insert in Spreadsheet` option is only available if the *Documents Spreadsheet*